 Opportunities for Student Research and Collaboration

-As a member of my lab, you would have the opportunity to learn immunohistochemistry, fluorescent microscopy, image analysis, vocalization analysis, and behavioral analysis.
-My past research has focused primarily on rodents as study species, but I am also open to new study systems.
+As a member of my lab, you will have the opportunity to learn immunohistochemistry, fluorescent microscopy, image analysis, vocalization analysis, and behavioral analysis.
 Students interested in pursuing research with me are encouraged to contact me with their research interests and ideas.

 See my ResearchGate profile for entries.

 BIO 101 Anatomy & Physiology I